aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/020_working_under_load/_index.en.md

 ### Webserver logs and metrics

 The first thing we want to look at is our webserver logs.
-Because we are using auto-scaling and virtual machines can disappear, we have installed the [Unified CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/UseCloudWatchUnifiedAgent.html) on our webserver to write logs to a [CloudWatch Log Group](https://console.aws.amazon.com/cloudwatch/home?#logsV2:log-groups/log-group/$252Ffis-workshop$252Fasg-access-log).
+Because we are using auto scaling and virtual machines can disappear, we have installed the [Unified CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/UseCloudWatchUnifiedAgent.html) on our webserver to write logs to a [CloudWatch Log Group](https://console.aws.amazon.com/cloudwatch/home?#logsV2:log-groups/log-group/$252Ffis-workshop$252Fasg-access-log).

 {{%expand "Navigating to CloudWatch Log Groups" %}}
 Log into the AWS console as described in **Getting Started**.
 From the "**Services**" dropdown navigate to "**CloudWatch**" under "**Management & Governance**" or use the search bar.
 On the left hand side expand the burger menu if necessary, then select "**Logs**" and "**Log Groups**".
 If you have many log groups you can search for `/fis-workshop/asg-access-log`